jesse-chou/coworking-discovery-app/README.md

 9-25-23: Connected style.css to App.jsx.
 You need to have webpack successfully compile css and "load" it into the application for it to have access to the stylesheet.
 Also built out all the CRUD backend functionality
 9-26-23: Implemented basic styling to the Header and Body components.
 Also added basic functionality when the user clicks on the plus sign, they are prompted with a popup modal
 9-27-23: Configured front end to allow user input through form creation
 9-28-23: Got POST request to work.
-Able to send data from the front end to the back end
+Able to send data from the front end to the back end.
+9-29-23: Configured Front end to 'GET' the data from the database after client submits POST request

 Unknowns/Clarifying Questions:
 - What should be inside gitignore?